Retirement Savings Hacks for a Frugal Life After 60

 “Being frugal isn’t about giving up what you love—it’s about spending smart so you can enjoy more of life.”

-Here’s a sample budget to guide smart spending after 60:
+Here’s a sample split to guide smart spending after 60:

 Housing30%